isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-can-you-see-bed-bugs.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: Can You See Bed Bugs?
 Signs of Bed Bugs
-$12025-05-19T00:00:00+00:00
 categories:
 - Bed Bugs
 - Guide
 tags: []
 slug: /can-you-see-bed-bugs/
-$12025-05-19T00:00:00+03:00
 ---

 Can you see
 [bed bugs](https://ento.psu.edu/extension/factsheets/bed-bugs)
 ?
 Without meaning to state the obvious, bed bugs are, above everything else, insects.
 So it goes without saying that they are fairly visible.
 Well, not necessarily.
-*Summary: Most bed bugs resemble an apple seed in various aspects, from shape, size, and even color. * *This is why you shouldnt experience any difficulties spotting these blood-sucking little monsters with your naked eye.related Bed Bug Steamers. *
+*Summary: Most bed bugs resemble an apple seed in various aspects, from shape, size, and even color.Â * *This is why you shouldnt experience any difficulties spotting these blood-sucking little monsters with your naked eye.related Bed Bug Steamers.Â *
 [amazon bestseller="Best Bed Bug Killers" items="2" template="table"]
 ## Can You See Bed Bugs?
 Signs of Bed Bugs
 In terms of size, bed bugs grow to approximately 5 to 7 mm in length.
 Thats just about 3/16 to  of an inch.
 However, as you probably already guessed, their size varies depending on their age.
 Check these